gladly-team/next-firebase-auth/README.md

 ###### &nbsp;&nbsp;&nbsp;&nbsp; ↩️ &nbsp; Built-in support for redirecting based on the user’s auth status

 ## What It Does
-This package makes the autheticated Firebase user's info and ID token easily available for both client-side and server-side rendering (SSR).
+This package makes the authenticated Firebase user and ID token easily available for both client-side and server-side rendering (SSR).

 We treat the Firebase JS SDK as the source of truth for auth status.
 When the user signs in, we call an endpoint to generate a refresh token and store the user info, ID token, and refresh token in cookies.
 Future requests to SSR pages receive the user info and ID token from cookies, refreshing the ID token as needed.
 When the user logs out, we unset the cookies.